open-mmlab/mmaction2/tools/data/sthv1/preparing_sthv1.md

 ## Step 5.
 Generate File List

-You can run the follow script to generate file list in the format of rawframes.
+You can run the follow script to generate file list in the format of rawframes and videos.

 ```shell
 cd $MMACTION2/tools/data/sthv1/